 By Pam Kenworthy OBE.

-There’s been a flurry of interest in the news recently around the vexed issue of the “gender pay gap” focusing on causes and possible solutions.
+There’s always a flurry of interest in the news around the vexed issue of the “gender pay gap” focusing on causes and possible solutions.

 Women in the European Union were first promised equal pay with men in the Treaty of Rome in 1957, nearly 60 years ago.
 This was followed up in the UK in 1970, a mere 45 years ago, by the Equal Pay Act.